nothjarnan/love2d-button/README.md

 }
 local currentLayoutIndex = 1
 ```
-Keep in mind that the API does not care about spaces or multiline strings, it'll simply work.
+Keep in mind that the API does not care about spaces, it'll simply work.
 You can use numbers as well for uiLayouts, though being discouraged it is possible.

 When you render, you simply do this: